The Legend of Zelda CD-i games: Casting

 The majority of actors chosen for the series lived in Newburyport, Massachusetts.
 Jeffrey Rath and Bonnie Jean Wilbur were cast as Link and Zelda, while Mark Berry played Ganon.
 Wilbur's husband Paul Wann played various characters as well.
 The recording sessions were done in Boston and Cambridge, Massachusetts.
 Rath and Wilbur later acknowledged in interviews that they did not see the finished product until years later.

 Video games

 Link: The Faces of Evil

-Paired with Zelda: Wand of Gamelon in a simultaneous release, Link: The Faces of Evil represents the first of the Zelda games to be released by Philips for the CD-i.
+Paired with Zelda: Wand of Gamelon in a simultaneous release, Link: The Faces of Evil represents the first of the Zelda games to be released by Philips on the CD-i format.
 Following the traditional Link-saves-Zelda plotline, Faces of Evil was patterned most closely upon Nintendo's previous side-scroller, Zelda II: The Adventure of Link.
 The game broke new ground in the video game industry by using outsourced Russian animation to create all cutscenes, and the game received mixed contemporary reception.
 Modern criticism is almost universal in its harsh negativity toward the game and the animated cutscenes have become particular targets of derision.